dev-cafe/cmake-cookbook/Chapter11/recipe-02/README.md

-# Generating binary distributions for Linux
+# Generating DEB package for Linux